colincam/chef-web-docs/chef_master/source/chef_client.rst

 .. tag chef_client_summary

-A chef-client is an agent that runs locally on every node that is under management by Chef.
+The Chef client is an agent that runs locally on every node that is under management by Chef.
 When a chef-client is run, it will perform all of the steps that are required to bring the node into the expected state, including:

 * Registering and authenticating the node with the Chef server
 * Building the node object